The beginning of the new tax year can be just as valuable as its more familiar year end counterpart.

 - The many thresholds built into the income tax system are a driver to working out what might be your total income in the tax year as soon as possible.
 If you know in April you are likely to be near a threshold by next March, you have that much more time to plan accordingly.

-If you would like a tax year beginning review of your financial planning, please talk to us now – call 01273 774855 or email firstname.lastname@example.org don’t wait until next March.
+If you would like a review of your financial planning, please contact us to talk to one of our specialist tax experts – don’t wait until next March.